How Bats Use Echolocation to Navigate the Night

 • Ultrasonic Devices: Sonic deterrents emit sounds unpleasant to animals but inaudible to humans.

-• Natural Scents: Try placing peppermint oil-soaked cotton balls or mothballs in vulnerable areas, like your attic or garden.
+• Natural Scents: Try placing peppermint oil-soaked cotton balls in vulnerable areas, like your attic or garden.
+Never use mothballs.

 Contact Us Today for Licensed Wildlife Removal